phalcon-orphanage/docs/en/reference/phql.rst

 Updating Data
 -------------
-Updating rows is very similar than Inserting rows.
+Updating rows is very similar than inserting rows.
 As you may know, the instruction to update records is UPDATE.
 When a record is updated the events related to the update operation will be executed for each row.